subquery/documentation/docs/subquery_network/node_operators/stake.md

 ![indexer stake manage screen](/assets/img/network/indexer_stake_manage_add.png)

-Remember, both network inflation rewards and query rewards (for Flex plans) are distributed for based on the Cobb-Douglas production ([read more here](./rewards.md#how-are-node-operators-rewarded)).
+Remember, both network inflation rewards and query rewards (for Flex plans) distribution is affected by the allocated stake to the project deployment ([read more here](./rewards.md#how-are-node-operators-rewarded)).
 This means that you should allocate a larger proportion of stake to project to which you derive more rewards in these two areas.
 For example:

 - If a project deployment is highly boosted, allocating more stake means you receive a higher proportion of its rewards compared to other project deployments
 - If a project deployment gets a lot of flex plan queries, allocating more stake means you receive a higher proportion of its rewards compared to other project deployments